 Protected bike lanes are on-street bike lanes with physical separation from sidewalks and/or motor vehicle traffic.
 They are designed for use by people riding bicycles or other micromobility devices and can increase safety, comfort, and predictability for all street users - particularly on busy streets.
 Protected bike lanes are one of the four types of bicycle facilities that make up Austin’s All Ages and Abilities Bicycle Network, which also includes urban trails, neighborhood bikeways, and crossings of major streets.

 Protected bike lanes in Austin

 Austin Transportation began building protected bike lanes in 2010 and has significantly accelerated the design and construction of these facilities in recent years.
-As of 2020, Austin’s bicycle network includes around 25 miles of protected bike lanes.
-Austin Transportation anticipates installing around 40 more miles in the coming years, many of which will be funded by the 2016 Mobility Bond’s Local Mobility Program.
+As of 2021, Austin’s bicycle network includes over 50 miles of protected bike lanes, many of which were funded by the 2016 Mobility Bond’s Local Mobility Program.
 Learn more about recently completed, in progress, and upcoming bikeway projects on the Active Transportation Projects webpage.

 Types of bike lane protection